 The European General Data Protection Regulation (GDPR) was proposed on January 25, 2012 because the current EU Data Protection Directive does not sufficiently consider the important aspects of data protection in our rapidly changing environment which includes globalization, social networks, and cloud computing.
 As such, the European Commission determined that new guidelines for data protection and privacy were required and proposed GDPR as a comprehensive reform to the Data Protection Act of 1998.

-The single data protection regulation which is scheduled to be adopted by the end of 2015 and take effect after a transition of two years, will have immediate effect on the 28 EU countries after the two year transition period without requiring any additional legislation by EU state governments.
+The single data protection regulation which was adopted in April 2016 and takes effect after a two year transition on May 25, 2018, will have immediate effect on the EU countries after the two year transition period without requiring any additional legislation by EU state governments.
 The GDPR will expand the Data Protection Directive to all companies vs just government agencies and will apply to all EU countries because of its regulatory aspect.
-Employee data might be excluded from GDPR and be subject to individual country regulations.
+Employee data is excluded from GDPR and will be subject to individual country regulations.

 There will also be one Single Data Protection Authority (DPA) responsible for each company depending on where the Company is based.
 A European Data Protection Board will coordinate the DPAs.